Read about the Philips CPAP Recall Read More

 The Journal of the American Medical Association has found that more than 68% of patients prescribed sleeping pills take them for longer periods than advised.
 They also found that many were taking larger quantities than the prescribed dosage.
 This trend is a problem because these controlled substances are habit forming.
 There is a high risk of becoming dependent on sleeping pills.
 There is also a danger of becoming psychologically dependent on taking a pill to help you relax and fall asleep.

 Most people do not understand that they have formed an addiction to the medication until they try to stop taking it.
+Rebound insomnia is a significant side effect that can occur when stopping sleeping pills, making insomnia symptoms worse than initially.
 Here are the warning signs of a dependence on these types of drugs:

 • Experiencing withdrawal symptoms when not taken,